Internal Revenue Service: Commissioner

-The IRS is currently led by Daniel Werfel, who became Commissioner of Internal Revenue on March 13, 2023.
-He succeeded Douglas O'Donnell, who served as Acting Commissioner of Internal Revenue after Charles P. Rettig's term as Commissioner ended on November 12, 2022.
-There have been 50 commissioners of Internal Revenue and 28 acting commissioners since the agency's creation in 1862.

-From May 22, 2013, to December 23, 2013, senior official at the Office of Management and Budget Daniel Werfel was acting Commissioner of Internal Revenue.
-Werfel, who attended law school at the University of North Carolina and attained a master's degree from Duke University, prepared the government for a potential shutdown in 2011 by determining which services that would remain in existence.
+The IRS is currently led by acting commissioner Scott Bessent, who was appointed on August 8, 2025.
+As of September 2025, seven officials have served as acting commissioner since the beginning of the second presidency of Donald Trump, which is historically without precedent.

 No IRS commissioner has served more than five years and one month since Guy Helvering, who served 10 years until 1943.
-The most recent commissioner to serve the longest term was Doug Shulman, who was appointed by President George W. Bush and served for five years.

-Deputy commissioners
+Deputy commissioner

-The Commissioner of Internal Revenue is assisted by two deputy commissioners.
+The commissioner of internal revenue is assisted by the deputy commissioner.
+As of February 2025, the position is vacant.

-The Deputy Commissioner for Operations Support reports directly to the Commissioner and oversees the IRS's integrated support functions, working to facilitate economy of scale efficiencies and better business practices.
-The Deputy also administers and provides executive leadership for customer service, processing, tax law enforcement and financial management operations.
-Additionally, the Deputy in this position assists and acts on behalf of the IRS Commissioner in directing, coordinating and controlling the policies, programs and activities of the IRS.
+The deputy commissioner for operations support reports directly to the commissioner and oversees the IRS's integrated support functions, working to facilitate economy of scale efficiencies and better business practices.
+The deputy also administers and provides executive leadership for customer service, processing, tax law enforcement and financial management operations.
+Additionally, the deputy in this position assists and acts on behalf of the IRS commissioner in directing, coordinating and controlling the policies, programs and activities of the IRS.
 This includes establishing tax administration policy and developing strategic issues and objectives for IRS strategic management.

-The Deputy Commissioner for Services and Enforcement reports directly to the Commissioner and oversees the four primary operating divisions responsible for the major customer segments and other taxpayer-facing functions.
-The Deputy Commissioner for Services and Enforcement serves as the IRS Commissioner's essential assistant acting on behalf of the commissioner in establishing and enforcing tax administration policy and upholding IRS's mission to provide America's taxpayers top-quality service by helping them understand and meet their tax responsibilities.
+The deputy commissioner for services and enforcement reports directly to the commissioner and oversees the four primary operating divisions responsible for the major customer segments and other taxpayer-facing functions.
+The deputy commissioner for services and enforcement serves as the IRS commissioner's essential assistant acting on behalf of the commissioner in establishing and enforcing tax administration policy and upholding IRS's mission to provide America's taxpayers top-quality service by helping them understand and meet their tax responsibilities.